grousewood-games/solforge/docs/faq.md

 Feel free to [log a new issue](https://github.com/grousewood-games/solforge/issues/new), or message me about it if you don't have a Github account (see the [Contact](https://github.com/grousewood-games#contact) page).
 Please review the [issue log](https://github.com/grousewood-games/solforge/issues) first as it may already be logged.

-If the game freezes, providing a screenshot or copied text from the browsers console (mash the `F12` key to see it) may be helpful.
+If the game freezes, providing a screenshot or copied text from the browsers console may be helpful (mash the `F12` key to see it).

 Reports of incorrect text/stats on cards (or cards not doing what they are supposed to) are also encouraged.

 ### Can I Request A New Feature?

 You can.
 I make no promises that it will get get done, but no harm in asking.
 Please review this FAQ and the [issue log](https://github.com/grousewood-games/solforge/issues) first as it may already be addressed.
-Give a :+1: reaction to existing entries you want.
+Give a 👍 reaction to existing entries you want.
 Otherwise feel free to [open a new discussion](https://github.com/grousewood-games/solforge/discussions), or message me about it if you don't have a Github account (see the [Contact](https://github.com/grousewood-games#contact) page).

 ### Do You Plan To Add More Cards?